Construction and the Built Environment

 How does it work?

-You’ll learn in a real-world environment and earn a wage.
-You’ll study at university about 1 day a week.
-When you complete the apprenticeship you’ll have achieved an honours degree.
+Apprentices will learn in a real-world environment and earn a wage.
+They’ll also study at university about 1 day a week.
+At the end they’ll have achieved an honours degree.

 How long will it take?